 The book of wisdom has never failed to inspire and earned him praises from people far and wide.
 Among its staunch supporters are some of the finest minds of the human race.

-What is widely believed is that he authored the well-known book of wisdom Tao Te Ching (道德经), and lived in the 4th century BC during the Warring States Period, an era of cultural and intellectual vibrancy in ancient China.
+Lao Tse lived about 2,500 years ago (4th century BC) during the Warring States Period, an era of cultural and intellectual vibrancy in ancient China.

 It is believed that Lao Tzu was older than Confucius.
-When the two gentlemen met, Confucius was awed by the sage.
-He described to his disciples later by saying, “In him I saw the dragon riding on the clouds”.
+When the two gentlemen met, Confucius was so awed by the sage that he told his disciples later, “In him I saw the dragon riding on the clouds”.

-Translation of Lao Tzu’s name: Lao Tzu is pronounced as lao (third tone) zi (third tone), and so he is more widely known as Laozi (老子) in China.
-In the West, his name is often also translated as Lao Tse.
+Translation of Lao Tzu’s name: Lao Tzu literally means ‘old learned gentleman’, and is pronounced as lao (third tone) zi (third tone), and so he is more widely known as Laozi (老子) in China.
+In the West, his name is often also translated in other ways, such as Lao Tse.